-Labetalol has been identified as a high-alert medication with a heightened risk of causing significant patient harm when used in error.undefined#ref7">7
+Labetalol has been identified as a high-alert medication with a heightened risk of causing significant patient harm when used in error.undefined#ref13">13

-Remember to route tubes and catheters having different purposes in different, standardized directions (e.g., IV lines routed toward the head; enteric lines toward the feet).9
+Route tubes and catheters having different purposes in different, standardized directions (e.g., IV lines routed toward the head; enteric lines toward the feet).11

 Take steps to eliminate interruptions and distractions during medication preparation.

-Labetalol is used to treat maternal blood pressure (BP) elevations that accompany preeclampsia, eclampsia, acute hypertension, and chronic hypertension during pregnancy.
-A combined alpha- and beta-adrenergic blocking agent, labetalol reduces BP by dilating arterioles and decreased total peripheral resistance, resulting in decreased BP without a substantial decrease in cardiac output.3 Labetalol has a rapid onset and is less likely than other BP medications to cause excessive hypotension, tachycardia, and rebound hypertension.
+Labetalol is used to treat blood pressure (BP) elevations that accompany hypertensive disorders of pregnancy.
+A combined alpha- and beta-adrenergic blocking agent, labetalol reduces systemic vascular resistance without reducing total peripheral blood flow and has very little effect on cerebral circulation.
+This results in decreased BP without a substantial decrease in cardiac output.6 Labetalol has a rapid onset and is less likely than other BP medications to cause excessive hypotension, tachycardia, and rebound hypertension.

-IV labetalol is a first-line medication for the management of acute-onset, severe hypertension in pregnant women and women in the postpartum period.2 The medication may be administered orally, but it is generally administered in the inpatient setting via continuous infusion or by slow IV push.
-IV labetalol’s onset of action is 2 to 5 minutes, its peak action occurs in 5 to 15 minutes, and its duration is 2 to 4 hours.10 Oral labetalol’s onset of action is 30 minutes; the peak effects occur in 1 to 4 hours, and the duration of action is 8 to 24 hours.10 The half-life of labetalol is 2.5 to 8 hours.10
+IV labetalol is a first-line medication for the management of acute-onset, severe hypertension in pregnant patients and patients in the postpartum period.2 The medication may be administered orally, but it is generally administered in the inpatient setting via continuous infusion or by slow IV push.

 Adverse effects of labetalol that should be reported immediately include:

-Adverse effects of labetalol that are generally mild and temporary include:10
+Some adverse effects of labetalol that are generally mild include (Table 1):6

-If the mother and support person express concern regarding the accuracy of a medication, the medication should not be given.
+If the patient or support person expresses concern regarding the accuracy of a medication, the medication should not be given.
 The concern should be explored, the practitioner notified, and the order verified.